knightfall-cs/xapk-config/README.md

 # How to Create an XAPK Package using xapk-config

-Welcome to the guide on creating an XAPK (eXpansion APK) package for your Android app using the `xapk-config` script.
+Welcome to the guide on creating an XAPK (eXpansion APK) package for your Android app using the `xapk_config` script.

 ### Prerequisites